-The Contemporary Art Museum St. Louis (CAM) offers hands-on internships for recent high school graduates, college students, and graduate students—and is currently accepting applications for summer (May–August) 2014.
+CAM offers hands-on internships for recent high school graduates, college students, and graduate students.
 As a non-collecting institution, CAM presents numerous exhibitions each year in the fall, spring, and summer, featuring national and international artists from various cultural backgrounds who work across different media and presentational formats.
 As St. Louis’s premier museum dedicated to contemporary art, CAM offers a variety of unique opportunities for prospective interns in the following areas: Curatorial, Development, Education, Interpretation, PR & Marketing, Registrar, and Visitor Services.

 Each internship is designed to challenge the candidate in his/her particular area(s) of interest through dedicated research and practice.
 Interns also lend support to the daily needs and greater goals of the organization.
 Participation in this program is on a volunteer basis, and great attention is paid to ensure a high quality experience for all interns.
 Each participant receives one-on-one mentoring, unrivaled access to the greater arts community, and preparation for the next step in their professional development.